ARa2of/Behind-the-Meter-BESS-Management-Strategies-/README.md

 Please check the RBMTGuide.pdf file for more details and guidance on how to use the code.

-This tool was validated and detailed in a submitted paper titled ‘Domestic Battery Power Management Strategies to Maximize the Profitability and Support the Network’, authored by Ahmed A.Raouf Mohamed, Robert J. Best, Xueqin Liu, and  D. John Morrow.
-School of Electronics, Electrical Engineering and Computer Science, Queen’s University Belfast.
+This tool was validated and detailed in the following accepted paper:

-More details on this paper will be announced soon.
+[1].
+A. A. R. Mohamed, R. J. Best, X. Liu, and D. J. Morrow, ‘Domestic Battery Power Management Strategies to Maximize the Profitability and Support the Network’, IEEE PES General Meeting, 2021, pp.1-5

 This code has been developed by [Ahmed A.Raouf Mohamed](https://pure.qub.ac.uk/en/persons/ahmed-mohamed) - EPIC Research Cluster, School of Electronics, Electrical Engineering and Computer Science at Queen's University in Belfast, UK.
 This work is part of [SPIRE 2 Project](https://www.ulster.ac.uk/spire2/the-project).